sahib/brig/docs/tutorial/gateway.rst

     $ brig gateway start

-Without further configuration, this will create a HTTP (**not** HTTPS!) server on port ``5000``, which can be used already.
-If you access it under ``http://localhost:5000`` you will see a login mask where you can log yourself in with the credentials you used earlier.
+Without further configuration, this will create a HTTP (**not HTTPS!**) server on port ``5000``, which can be used already.
+If you access it under ``http://localhost:5000`` you will see a login mask where you can log yourself in with the credentials you entered earlier.

 If you'd like to use another port than ``5000``, you can do so by setting the respective config key: